mdimjasevic/musllvm-klee/README.md

 ```
 Note the `--bitcode` option is a recent addition to `wllvm` and currently
 only available in [SRI's fork](https://github.com/SRI-CSL/whole-program-llvm),
-I (@ianamason) will eventually push it up stream, but have not yet.
+I will eventually push it up stream, but have not yet.

 ## Ian's notes on using the bitcode